Wiki · Concept · Last reviewed June 15, 2026

 The legal profession's warning case is Mata v.
 Avianca, where lawyers were sanctioned in 2023 after filing fake cases and quotations generated through ChatGPT and failing to verify them.
 The lesson is narrower and harsher than "AI can hallucinate": legal professionals cannot outsource their duty of candor to a fluent system.

-Some courts have responded with standing orders, disclosure requirements, or certification rules for AI-assisted filings.
-Others rely on existing duties of candor, Rule 11-style obligations, professional discipline, and judicial sanctions.
+Some courts have responded with standing orders, disclosure requirements, certification rules, local policies, or AI-use guidance for filings.
+Others rely on existing duties of candor, Rule 11-style obligations, professional discipline, and sanctions.
 The policy question is whether special AI rules improve accountability or simply create another checkbox.
+Disclosure is useful only if it supports verification, accountability, and correction.

 Risk Pattern